Pikastache/Rocket_Elevators_Controllers-1/README.md

 🔥 Rocket_Elevators_Controllers.js : implementation of the algorithm in javascript:

-- Testing section : you can use Node js to run the script
+- Testing section : you can use Node js or the html interface to run the script

 ```sh
 node Residential_Controller.js